Skip to main content

 How do you use rosemary oil for hair growth?

-Rosemary oil is easy to use for hair growth.
-Before applying rosemary oil, check to see if you need to dilute the oil.
-Some products can be added directly to the scalp.
+Rosemary oil is also easy to use for hair growth.
+Before applying it, check to see if you need to dilute the oil.
+Some products can be applied directly to your scalp.
 But pure rosemary oil needs to be diluted before use.

-Once you’ve diluted the rosemary oil, follow these steps:
+Once your rosemary oil is diluted, follow these steps:

 1. Make sure your hair and scalp are dry.